steveseguin/vdo.ninja/README.md

-# OBS Ninja Cheat Sheets
+# VDO Ninja Cheat Sheets

 VDO Ninja lets you bring remote video feeds into OBS at low latency and with excellent quality